-Table 57: WLAN Service Configuration Settings
+Table 60: WLAN Service Configuration Settings

+Field Description

-Field Description AuthType Define the authorization type.
-Valid values are: • Open - Anyone is authorized to use the network.
+Field AuthType Description Define the authorization type.
+Valid values are: Open - Anyone is authorized to use the network.
 This authorization type has no encryption.
 The Default Auth role is the only supported policy role.
-WEP (Static Wired Equivalent Privacy) - Keys for a selected network, that match the WEP mechanism used on the rest of the network.
+OWE - Opportunistic Wireless Encryption (OWE) offers security to open networks, ensuring that traffic between an AP and a client is encrypted.
+Other clients can sniff and record traffic, but cannot decrypt it.
+WEP - Static Wired Equivalent Privacy (WEP) offers keys for a selected network, that match the WEP mechanism used on the rest of the network.
 Each AP can participate in up to 50 networks.
 Specify one WEP key per network.
 This option is offered to support legacy APs.
-See Privacy Settings for WEP on page 172.
+See Privacy Settings for WEP on page 205.
 WPAv2 with PSK - Network access is allowed to any client that knows the pre-shared key (PSK).
 All data between the client and the AP is AES encrypted using the shared secret.
 Privacy is based on the IEEE standard, and privacy settings are editable.
 If MAC-based authentication (MBA) is enabled, you can assign different roles to different devices with a PSK because MBA distinguishes between different devices.
-If MBA is not enabled, then devices with a PSK use the Default Auth role only.
-See Privacy Settings for WPAv2 with PSK on page 171.
+If MBA is not enabled, then devices with a PSK on page 204.
 WPA2 Enterprise w/ RADIUS - Supports 802.1X authentication with a RADIUS server, using AES encryption.
-This method can be used with client certificate-based authentication (EAP-TLS).
-All 802.1X protocols are supported.
-Two-stage authentication is supported offering a combination of MAC-Based (MBA) authentication and WPA2-Enterprise (802.1x/EAP).
-The wireless client is first authenticated using MBA and then, in stage 2, the client authenticates with WPA2-Enterprise (802.1x/EAP).
+This method can be used with client certificate-based authentication of MAC-Based (MBA) authentication and WPA2-Enterprise (802.1x/EAP).
+The wireless client is first authenticated using MBA and then, in stage 2, the client authenticated using MBA and then, in stage 2, the client authenticated using MBA and then, in stage 2, the client authenticates with WPA2-Enterprise (802.1x/EAP).
 Note: Captive Portal is not supported when using WPA2 Enterprise w/ RADIUS.
-An exception is Centralized Web Authentication (CWA) .
+An exception is Centralized Web Authentication (CWA).
 CWA captive portal supports WPA2 Enterprise w/ RADIUS.

-See Privacy Settings for WPAv2 Enterprise with RADIUS on page 171.
-WPAv3 - Personal with SAE - 128-bit encryption, supported on: AP3xx running ExtremeWireless WiNG 7.3x and later.
-AP4xx running ExtremeWireless WiNG 7.3x and later.
-AP5xx running ExtremeWireless WiNG 7.2x and later.
-WPAv3 uses a pre-shared key (PSK) and Simultaneous Authentication of Equals (SAE).
-WPAv3 offers an augmented handshake and protection against future password compromises.
-See Privacy Settings for WPAv3 with SAE on page 170.
-WPAv3 - Compatibility - Option for mixed deployments of • WPAv3 - Compatibility - Option for mixed deployments of 802.11ax APs and older AP models.
-If the network is
+supported on: